microsoft/Cognitive-Samples-IntelligentKiosk/KeyAcquisitionScript.md

  ```

 ## Generate keys and echo the keys
+Please note! **jq** needs to be installed to execute the commands below

 ### To get the keys with the default parameters execute the following commands
   ```sh